How to Measure Employee Satisfaction

 Passives

-Passives respond with a score of 7 or 8, which may seem high, but is actually an indicator that the employee is neither happy nor unhappy with their job, but rather feels neutral.
+Passives respond with a score of 7 or 8, which may seem high but indicates that the employee is neither happy nor unhappy with their job but feels neutral.
 Passive employees don’t tend to have a strong opinion about your organization, either good or bad.
-These are the employees that you should target because you have the best chance of turning them into promoters.
+You should target these employees because you have the best chance of turning them into promoters.

 Detractors

 Detractors are the employees who give the first question a score of 6 or below, which, unfortunately, means that they are not satisfied with their jobs and could be at risk of leaving the company.
 If they do stay, that might be just as bad as they could be dragging down morale for everyone around them.
 But detractors are giving you useful information, so their input is as important as that of promoters and passives.
 This is where the third question on the eNPS form (what do you dislike about our organization?) becomes valuable.
-You learn why exactly the detractors don’t like the company, and they can give you some great ideas on how you can improve your organization.
+You learn why the detractors don’t like the company, and they can give you some great ideas for improving your organization.

-As an example, if you have 100 employees and 40 are promoters, 30 are passives, and 30 are detractors, you would have an eNPS of 10 (40 promoters – 30 detractors = 10).
+For example, if you have 100 employees, 40 of whom are promoters, 30 of whom are passives, and 30 of whom are detractors, you would have an eNPS of 10 (40 promoters—30 detractors = 10).
 Any score above zero is considered positive, so 10 would be a good result.
 A score between 10 and 30 is considered great, and a score above 40 would be extremely good.

 3. Rate of absenteeism